-In Adobe Experience Manager, tap the Experience Manager logo to access the global navigation console.
+In Adobe Experience Manager, select the Experience Manager logo to access the global navigation console.

 Tap Navigation > Assets.
-Navigate to where you want to create an image set, then tap Create > Image Set to open the Image Set Editor page.
+Navigate to where you want to create an image set, then go to Create > Image Set to open the Image Set Editor page.

 You can also create the set from inside a folder that contains your assets.